craigargh/cfg-python/lesson_plans/session_6.md

 ### Relevant Exercise(s):

 Exercise 6.3: 10 minutes
-- Step 1: Individually, come up with as many ideas for the project as possible
+1. Individually, come up with as many ideas for the project as possible
-- Step 2: Share one of your ideas with the group, going around each team member until all ideas have been covered
+1. Share one of your ideas with the team, going around each team member until all ideas have been covered
-- Step 3: As a group, prioritise the ideas into "Must, Should, Could, Won't"
+1. As a team, prioritise the ideas into "Must, Should, Could, Won't"

 ## Block 4: Project work

 Lots of minutes

-From this point onwards students will work on their projects as groups.
+From this point onwards students will work on their projects as teams.

-When choosing which tasks to work on students should try a combination of:
-- Splitting the tasks between group members
-- Pair programming on a particular task

 You should aim to check in with each team to make sure that they are progressing against the minimal project tasks.
-You may need to provide additional support to groups that make slower progress with these tasks.
+You may need to provide additional support to teams that make slower progress with these tasks.

 Since students aren't expected to use Git to share their work, they can choose whichever method they want to share their code with their team members.